mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Lovely morning, isn't it?"

-Startled, I turned around to see my bundwoman, Melna, standing in the light, her hair dancing in time with the leaves.
+Startled, I turned around to see my jundwoman, Melna, standing in the light, her hair dancing in time with the leaves.

 "How long have you been here?"
 I asked.